 We imagine that SiS will be called upon to bear public witness to active deportations, to hold quick-response public rallies against acts of discrimination and labor exploitation, and to respond to injustice.

 We also offer regular training opportunities, to ensure that all actions taken by SiS members are unified and advance the rights of workers and immigrants.

 What is the structure of Sanctuary in the Streets?

 SiS divides up work through committees.
-All the committees every two weeks at our general assembly meeting.
-Each committee has two representatives who serve on the Steering committee, a body that makes long-term plans in consultation with the various Workers’ Committees of the PVWC.
+All the committees meet the first Monday of every month at our general assembly meeting.
+Each committee has two representatives who serve on the Steering Committee, a body that makes long-term plans in consultation with the various Workers’ Committees of the PVWC.

 SiS’s education committee and many other volunteers have produced videos, publications, trainings and all kinds of infographics.
 Check out some of these resources below: